fastify/website/docs/Validation-and-Serialization.md

 fastify.post('/the/url', { schema }, handler)
 ```

+#### Serializer Compiler
 <a name="schema-serializer"></a>
-#### Serializer Compiler

 The `serializerCompiler` is a function that returns a function that must return a string from an input object.
-You must provide a function to serialize every route where you have defined a `response` JSON Schema.
+When you define a response JSON Schema, you can change the default serialization method by providing a function to serialize every route where you do.

 ```js
 fastify.setSerializerCompiler(({ schema, method, url, httpStatus }) => {